-Bit/Field Name Туре Reset Description 7 MPU RO 1 MPU Present When set, indicates that the Cortex-M3 Memory Protection Unit (MPU) module is present.
-See the "Cortex-M3 Peripherals" chapter in the Stellaris Data Sheet for details on the MPU.
-6 HIB RO 1 Hibernation Module Present When set, indicates that the Hibernation module is present.
-5 TEMPSNS RO 1 Temp Sensor Present When set, indicates that the on-chip temperature sensor is present.
+Bit/Field Name Туре Reset Description 5 reserved RO 0 Software should not rely on the value of a reserved bit.
+To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.
 4 PLL RO 1 PLL Present When set, indicates that the on-chip Phase Locked Loop (PLL) is present.
 3 WDT RO 1 Watchdog Timer Present When set, indicates that a watchdog timer is present.
-2 swo RO 1 SWO Trace Port Present When set, indicates that the Serial Wire Output (SWO) trace port is present.
+2 SWO RO 1 SWO Trace Port Present When set, indicates that the Serial Wire Output (SWO) trace port is present.
 1 SWD RO 1 SWD Present When set, indicates that the Serial Wire Debugger (SWD) is present.
 0 JTAG RO 1 JTAG Present When set, indicates that the JTAG debugger interface is present.